 We are monitoring the evolving situation related to the COVID-19 outbreak and we continue to work with our stakeholders to assess further possible implications to our business and to take actions in an effort to mitigate adverse consequences.
 To protect employee health and safety while COVID-19 remains a threat, we plan to continue to deliver a majority of our services to clients via telework for the foreseeable future.
 In cases where telework options or effectiveness are limited, we are working closely with clients to achieve safe return plans guided by federal, state and local policies and advice from other experts.
 We are also working closely with our clients, where classified work is concentrated, to retain continuity of service and ensure a ready workforce.
 We expect to continue to be impacted by the inability of certain employees to perform their contract requirements at their designated work locations due to facility closures or restrictions as a result of COVID-19 and cannot perform such work remotely.
-While the CARES Act contains a provision that allows federal contractors to seek specified reimbursement for certain employees who are unable to perform their contract requirements due to government restrictions and we have been reimbursed for certain of these costs, such provision does not require the government to reimburse a contractor and reimbursements are also subject to limitations and do not extend past September 30, 2020.
-As a result, we believe that some of our costs incurred prior to the passage of the CARES Act for certain employees who are unable to perform their contract requirements due to government restrictions will not be reimbursed and we currently expect that going forward approximately \$2 million to \$4 million per month for the fee on certain contracts involving a ready workforce may not be reimbursed or may exceed reimbursements in the near term.
-Through June 30, 2020, we have withheld recognition of revenue associated with these amounts at risk of not being reimbursed.
+While the CARES Act contains a provision that allows federal contractors to seek specified reimbursement for certain employees who are unable to perform their contract requirements due to government restrictions and we have been reimbursed for certain of these costs, such provision does not require the government to reimburse a contractor and reimbursements are also subject to limitations and do not currently extend past December 11, 2020.
+As a result, we believe that some of our costs incurred prior to the passage of the CARES Act for certain employees who are unable to perform their contract requirements due to government restrictions will not be reimbursed.
+However, going forward we do not expect such non-reimbursed fees to have a material impact on earnings as the majority of our affected workforce have returned to client site offices or may do so prior to December 11, 2020.
+Through September 30, 2020, we have withheld recognition of revenue associated with these amounts at risk of not being reimbursed.
 Although we cannot currently predict the overall impact of the COVID-19 outbreak, the longer the duration of the event, the more likely it is that it could have an adverse effect on our business, financial position, results of operations and/or cash flows.